beckitrue/home-remote-server/README.md

 The diagram shows the connectivity between the system compoents, both internal and external, physical and virtual.

-When the cloudflared container is created, it creates a bridge network named cloudflared.
-The nginx and pihole containters are added to cloudflared network so they can be available over the cloudflare tunnel created by the cloudflared container.
+When the cloudflared container is created, it creates a bridge network named `cloudflared`.
+The nginx and pihole containters are added to cloudflared network so they can be available over the Cloudflare tunnel created by the cloudflared container.

 The camera network will connect to the nginx container, restricting access to the camera webservers to the cloudflared tunnel.
-These are what Cloudflare calls [Self-host applications](https://developers.cloudflare.com/cloudflare-one/applications/configure-apps/self-hosted-apps/) and authentication can be controlled by your IdP such as Okta or Google for example.
+These are what Cloudflare calls [Self-hosted applications](https://developers.cloudflare.com/cloudflare-one/applications/configure-apps/self-hosted-apps/) and authentication can be controlled by your IdP such as Okta or Google for example.
 The diagram below shows the connectivity between the system components.

 ![Cloudflare diagram of how traffic flows between users, Cloudflare, Identity Providers, and self-hosted applications](https://developers.cloudflare.com/cloudflare-one/static/documentation/applications/network-diagram.png)